traefik/traefik/docs/content/providers/http.md

 ## Routing Configuration

-The HTTP provider uses the same configuration as the [File Provider](./file.md) in JSON format.
+The HTTP provider uses the same configuration as the [File Provider](./file.md) in YAML or JSON format.

 ## Provider Configuration